KnowEnG/InPheRNo/README.md

 - -lr, --l1_ratio, (float, default = 0.5): l1 ratio of the Elastic Net model
 - -ogp, --output_gene_phenotype (string, default = 'Pvalue_gene_phenotype_interest_tmp.csv'): Name of Output1 file
 - -tgt, --output_gene_tf (string, default = 'Pvalue_gene_tf_tmp.csv'): Name of Output2 file

+## STEP 2:
+### Description of the required inputs:
+This step requires three input files.
+Two of these input files are the intermediate outputs generated in STEP1.
+#### Input1: A file containing the list of transcription factors (TFs):

 ### Sample inputs and outputs:
 To test whether ProGENI runs as expected on your machine, you can use the sample inputs in the folder "sample_data" and run ProGENI with num_RCG=2 and other arguments set with default values.
 The results should match the file "results_sample.csv".